Packing Hacks for Carry-On Only Travel

 A great purse is key for traveling, and you’ll want something that can take you from sightseeing by day to bar-hopping by night.
 The Sam crossbody bag from Matt & Nat is big enough to carry the essentials during the day but small enough to look chic at night, and the zippered closure will keep you safe from pickpockets.

 Our poor feet can get so cold, swollen, and tingly on long flights.
 Try wearing compression socks to help make your tootsies feel snug and supported no matter how long the flight.
 Once you reach your destination, you can wear them on long walks through a new city or for a hike in the woods.
+Browse the rest of the Knix store.

 A reusable water bottle